Mkwenje/SecureVault/README.md

 the current six-digit TOTP code.

 Select Login.

-A TOTP code is normally valid for a 30-second period.
-SecureVault allows a small clock-drift window, but the computer and phone clocks should still be synchronised.
+A TOTP code is normally valid for 30 seconds.
+SecureVault allows a small clock-drift window, but the computer and phone clocks should remain synchronised.

-3. Encrypt a file
+Encrypt a file

 Log in to the dashboard.